Nissan's Ghosn arrested again in financial misconduct case

-TOKYO (AP) — Nissan's former Chairman Carlos Ghosn was arrested Thursday morning for a fourth time by Tokyo prosecutors investigating him for alleged financial misconduct while leading the Japanese automaker.
+TOKYO (AP) — Nissan's former Chairman Carlos Ghosn was arrested Thursday for a fourth time by Tokyo prosecutors investigating him for alleged financial misconduct.

+Ghosn was returned Thursday to the Tokyo Detention Center, officials there said.
+It is the same facility where he spent more than three months following his arrest in November, before his release on bail just a month earlier.

 Tokyo prosecutors said Ghosn's arrest was on suspicion he diverted $5 million from funds that were being relayed from a Nissan subsidiary to an overseas dealership.
-Their statement said the money is suspected of going to a company Ghosn virtually ran.
+Their statement said the money is suspected of going to a company controlled by Ghosn.

-Ghosn's whereabouts following his detention were unclear.
-TV footage showed officials entering Ghosn's apartment in Tokyo, and a car later going to the prosecutors' office, barely a month after Ghosn was released on bail from the earlier arrests.
-A car with the same license plate was later seen entering the Tokyo Detention Center, where Ghosn spent more than three months following his arrest on Nov.
-19.

 A spokesman for Ghosn issued a statement in which he strongly declared his innocence.
 The spokesman would not be identified due to the sensitivity of the matter.